trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 BLS12-381 is the name of an elliptic curve, a cryptographic primitive that can be used for digital `signatures` and zero-knowledge proofs.

 It has the particularity of being pairing-friendly, which makes it possible to create short digital `signatures` that can be efficiently aggregated.
-It can also be used for identity-based cryptography, single-round multi-party key exchanges, or and efficient polynomial commitment schemes such as KZG commitments.
+It can also be used for identity-based cryptography, single-round multi-party key exchanges, and efficient polynomial commitment schemes such as KZG commitments.

 ### Links